Discover Career & Education Pathways in Criminal Justice

 Criminal Justice Careers

-Within the criminal justice system are primary sectors; 1) Law enforcement, 2) Courts and lawyers, and 3) Agencies for detainment & supervision of offenders (prisons and probation agencies).
+Within the criminal justice system are primary sectors; 1) Law enforcement, 2) Courts and lawyers, and 3) Agencies for detainment and supervision of offenders (prisons and probation agencies).
 For this system to operate at full functionality, it requires important job roles and professions that offer promising careers for aspiring professionals in law, local & federal law enforcement, and public safety.

 In this section we explore each profession in more detail, such as, education requirements, professional certifications, current in-demand skills required, salary expectations, and current job outlook: